 Welcome to the Santa Lucia Chapter DAR

-The Daughters of the American Revolution (DAR) is a non-profit, non-political, volunteer service organization made up of approximately 170,000 members with 3,000 chapters.
+The Daughters of the American Revolution (DAR) is a non-profit, non-political, volunteer service organization made up of more than 175,000 members worldwide and 3,000 chapters.
 These chapters are located in all 50 states and in many countries around the world.
 On October 11, 1890, 18 women met to officially organize the NSDAR for historic, educational, and patriotic purposes.
 Since that day, over 800,000 members have been admitted into membership.
 Enjoy learning more through our Today's DAR Brochure.

 We welcome you to the Santa Lucia Chapter!
 Our chapter was organized on October 16, 1938, by Mrs. John A. Currie, the first regent, and we are still serving our area in the 21st century.
-This year we celebrate our Diamond Jubilee!
 We are happy to assist interested women in learning how they can become a member.
 We think you will find us to be a warm, friendly group of women, representing a wide variety of ages, professions, and interests, and with a common love of country and supporting the pursuits of the DAR.

 Please take a look at what the DAR is doing today!
 Check out our channel on YouTube!
 You can also subscribe to our award-winning historical magazine American Spirit.
 You do not need to be a member to subscribe.